 - Poor working habits that remain uncorrected;

 - Unsuitable job design that requires a worker to sit uninterrupted for longer than an hour at a time; and

-- Lack of proper training, resulting in a lack of awareness.
+- Lack of proper education and training, resulting in a lack of awareness.

 How can repetitious and monotonous movements affect your body?

-Holding the upper body still allows the upper limbs to engage in such fine hand movements used in typing and operating a mouse (categorized as dynamic load).
+Holding the upper body in one position allows the upper limbs to engage in the fine hand movements used in typing and operating a mouse (categorized as dynamic load).
 These are common examples of repetitious and monotonous movements.
 Repeated hundreds or thousand of times, hour after hour, day after day, year after year, these movements strain and gradually cause "wear and tear" on the muscles and tendons in the forearms, wrists and fingers.
 People who do repetitive work with their bodies in fixed and static positions are even more susceptible to getting RMIs.

-How the high pace of work - "working in the fast lane"- affects your body?
+How a high pace of work affects your body?

-Like repetitive and unvarying movements, a high work pace is quite a common reality in the most offices, even if it happens only occasionally.
+Like repetitive and unvarying movements, a high work pace is quite a common reality in most offices.
 Regardless, whether it is arises from periodic overload or from uneven distribution of work, a regular high speed of work contributes to the development of MSIs very strongly.

 The pace of work determines how much time working muscles have for rest and recovery between movements.
 The faster the pace, the shorter and less productive the recovery times become.
-This, in turn, increases the risk for RMIs.
+This combination increases the risk for RMIs.